Protesters clash with police at large Ukraine rally

 “Yanukovich and his henchmen want to steal our country.
 Ukraine is united as never before in its struggle against those in power today, in its determination not to allow a dictatorship,” Klitschko, the strongest potential challenger for the presidency, told the crowds on Independence Square.

-Opposition leaders were at pains to urge protesters not to resort to action that would provide a pretext for a crackdown.
+Opposition leaders were at pains to urge protesters not to resort to action which would provide a pretext for a crackdown.

 As police later appeared to be readying to take a tougher line against protesters, he tweeted: “Viktor Yanukovich, do not go down the same road as (late Romanian dictator Nicolae) Ceausescu and (late Libyan leader Muammar) Gaddafi.
 Stop conducting war on the citizens of Ukraine.”

-Although setting up an alternative power structure may not be realistic, Sunday’s turnout suggested it could also be difficult for the authorities to try to solve the crisis by use of force despite the court ban and the new laws.
+Though setting up an alternative power structure may not be realistic, Sunday’s turn-out suggested it could also be difficult for the authorities to try to solve the crisis by use of force despite the court ban and the new laws.

 Another opposition leader, far-right-nationalist Oleh Tyahnibok, dismissed the laws as unconstitutional as he spoke from the tribune on Kiev’s main Independence Square.